pragmaticlinuxblog/caplin/README.md

 ## Installing your CAPLin application

-Optionally, you can install your CAPLin application system-wide, making it available to all user.
+Optionally, you can install your CAPLin application system-wide, making it available to all users.
 The *CMakeLists.txt* contains details on how to perform this step.
 To install the application on your Linux system, run this command from the `build` subdirectory:

 - `sudo make install`